Deuteronomy 32

 15But Jeshurun waxed fat, and kicked: thou art waxen fat, thou art grown thick, thou art covered with fatness; then he forsook God which made him, and lightly esteemed the Rock of his salvation.

 16They provoked him to jealousy with strange gods, with abominations provoked they him to anger.
-17They sacrificed unto devils, not to God; to gods which they knew not, to new gods that came newly up, whom your fathers feared not.
+17They sacrificed unto devils, not to God; to gods whom they knew not, to new gods that came newly up, whom your fathers feared not.
 18Of the Rock that begat thee thou art unmindful, and hast forgotten God that formed thee.

-Deuteronomy 32:19-27"I will provoke them to jealousy"
+Deuteronomy 32:19-24"I will provoke them to jealousy"

-19And when the Lord saw it, he abhorred them, because of the provoking of his sons, and of his daughters.
+19And when the LORD saw it, he abhorred them, because of the provoking of his sons, and of his daughters.
 20And he said, I will hide my face from them, I will see what their end shall be: for they are a very froward generation, children in whom is no faith.

 To hide God's face is the deepest curse in Hebrew prayer.
 It is the experience of abandonment, the severance of relationship.
 But notice: it comes after saying "I will see what their end shall be."
 God is not truly absent; He is watching.
 His withdrawal is purposeful - part of a plan to draw them back.

-21They have moved me to jealousy with that which is not God; they have provoked me to anger with their vanities: and I will "move them to jealousy with those which are not a people"; I will provoke them to anger with a foolish nation.
+21They have moved me to jealousy with that which is not God; they have provoked me to anger with their vanities: and I will move them to jealousy with those which are not a people; I will provoke them to anger with a foolish nation.

 22For a fire is kindled in mine anger, and shall burn unto the lowest hell, and shall consume the earth with her increase, and set on fire the foundations of the mountains.
 23I will heap mischiefs upon them; I will spend mine arrows upon them.
 24They shall be burnt with hunger, and devoured with burning heat, and with bitter destruction: I will also send the teeth of beasts upon them, with the poison of serpents of the dust.
-25The sword without, and terror within, shall destroy both the young man and the virgin, the suckling also with the man of gray hairs.
-26I said, I would scatter them into corners, I would make the remembrance of them to cease from among men: 27Were it not that I feared the wrath of the enemy, lest their adversaries should behave themselves strangely, and lest they should say, Our hand is high, and the Lord hath not done all this.

 The judgment language is fierce and concrete.
 But notice verse 27: even in His anger, God does not permit complete destruction.
 Why?
 Not because Israel deserves it, but because the world might misinterpret it - might think the adversaries had won by their own might.
 God's restrain of His own judgment is for the sake of His glory among the nations.
 Even the wrath serves mercy.